tnweaver/PMIE/README.md

 This is the List/Collection of Perfect Mac Applications to install when getting a Mac OS device.
 (Free/Paid Collections)

+In the future add a development profile for the apps that I install on a work development machine.

 Currently the MAC OS that it will support is: MACOS 15.2 Sequoia / Latest